Using segment-based features of jaw movements to recognize foraging activities in grazing cattle: Results

 \subsection{Comparative performance of \mbox{BUFAR} and {\mbox{JMFAR}} methods}

 The boxplots of Figure~\ref{fig:BoxPlotWhisker} show the weighted F1-score for \mbox{BUFAR} and {\mbox{JMFAR}} algorithms.
-Each data point considered for the graphic corresponds to an audio signal analyzed.
-The interquartile range for F1 scores of \mbox{BUFAR} spans from 0.55 to 0.91 and has a median of 0.86.
+Each data point considered for the graphic corresponds to an analyzed audio signal belonging to the DbM database.
+The interquartile range for F1-scores of \mbox{BUFAR} spans from 0.55 to 0.91 and has a median of 0.86.
 By contrast, the {\mbox{JMFAR}} algorithm shows a narrower range and distribution of F1-scores.
 The interquartile range of {\mbox{JMFAR}} spans from 0.83 to 0.97 and has a median of 0.93.
 Score differences between \mbox{BUFAR} and {\mbox{JMFAR}} have shown to be significant (p=0.012) according to a Wilcoxon signed-rank test comparison \citep{wilcoxon1947probability}.

 Figure~\ref{fig:BUFARVsJMFAR} shows the confusion matrices for the \mbox{BUFAR} and {\mbox{JMFAR}}.
 Rows represent frames and their actual activity label, whereas columns represent the frames and activity label as they were assigned by the algorithm.
-Each cell [i, j] provides the proportions of frames from the activity class i that were categorized as activity j by the algorithm.
+Each cell [i,~j] provides the proportions of frames from the activity class~i that were categorized as activity~j by the algorithm.
 The cells along the diagonal indicate the correct classifications.
 A classifier that provides correct labels for each frame would generate a unit matrix.
 Off diagonal cells represent different kinds of errors for incorrectly classified frames.
 Matrix values range from 0.0 (white) to 1.0 (dark blue).
 The matrix for \mbox{BUFAR} shows that 65\% of grazing and 78\% of rumination frames were correctly classified.
 Further, 23\% of grazing frames were incorrectly labeled as rumination.
-On undetected frames, the overestimation of grazing was 12\% for grazing and 18\% for rumination. {\mbox{JMFAR}} confusion matrix shows better results for the activities of interest.
+On undetected frames, the underestimation of activities was 12\% for grazing and 18\% for rumination. {\mbox{JMFAR}} confusion matrix shows better results for the activities of interest.
 Recognition was correct for 84\% of grazing and 78\% for rumination.
 Confusions among rumination and grazing were similar (11 and 12\%) and undetected frames were much lower, 4\% for grazing, and 11\% for rumination.